samualon/digital-garden/content/School/Strategic management/(AAA) - Course overview Strategic management.md

 # Description
 ![[Core of business strategy.png]]

-In order to develop a sustainable competitive advantage, the following steps have to be undertaken:
+In order to develop a sustainable [[competitive advantage]], the following steps have to be undertaken:

 1. Understanding the Competitive Landscape
 2. Define the Scope of your Business
 3. Select the Activity set of your Business
 4. Assemble the needed Resources and develop the key Capabilities
 5. Set up the Business Model to link Value Creation and Value Capture and create a Virtuous Cycle
-6. Understand the Sustainability of your Competitive Advantage
+6. Understand the Sustainability of your [[Competitive Advantage]]
 7. Test your Strategy

 Points 3 to 5 are looked at in [[Building a competitive advantage]].
 6 and 7 in [[Sustaining a competitive advantage]].